spotify/comet/README.md

 git clone https://github.com/spotify/comet
 ```

-Change to the example directory, all further steps are performed from that directory if it is not stated otherwise
+Change to the example directory, all further steps are performed from that directory if it is not stated otherwise.

 ```bash
 cd comet/comet_example